ellaslist Takes Flight at iFLY Downunder Indoor Sky Diving

 - Mr 6: Watching Zack do his tricks at the end!

-- Miss 4: Wearing the special suit and the ear plugs.
+- Miss 4: Wearing a special suit and earplugs.

-- Hubby: Being flown by Zack up to very top of the tunnel.
+- Hubby: Being flown by Zack up to the very top of the tunnel.
 An awesome thrill!

 - Me: Trying something new and a little outside my comfort zone.